moressi/game_manoeuvre/README.md

 # game_manoeuvre ~ Avoid the Falling Obstacles

 A simple browser-based game where the player must avoid falling obstacles.
 The game ends when an obstacle collides with the player.
 The player's score increases as obstacles are successfully avoided.
+Click to play: https://moressi.github.io/game_manoeuvre/

 ---